 Steps to Take with Your Client to Prevent FRD Claims

-Pay particular attention to: attendance; leave; evaluation; discipline; promotion; and compensation (with an emphasis on incentive pay, if applicable).
+- Review your client’s handbook for policies that may give rise to FRD claims.
+Pay particular attention to attendance, leave, evaluation, discipline, promotion, and compensation (with an emphasis on incentive pay, if applicable).

-From time to time, the attorneys at WorkLife Law provide teleconferences and in-person briefings about trends in FRD litigation for management attorneys.
+From time to time, the attorneys at WorkLife Law provide webinars and in-person briefings about trends in FRD litigation for management attorneys.
 We also provide presentations to various bar groups.
-To get information about upcoming teleconferences and briefings, please send an email to Info(at)worklifelaw(dot)org.
+To get information about upcoming teleconferences and briefings, please send an email to Info@worklifelaw.org.